Sparkrai/bazzite-dx/README.md

 To rebase an existing atomic Fedora installation to the latest build:

-- First choose the flavor of the image you'd like to install (either **bazzite-dx** or **bazzite-gnome-dx**)
+- First choose the flavor of the image you'd like to install (either **bazzite-deck-dx** or **bazzite-deck-gnome-dx**)

 - Then rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
-  rpm-ostree rebase ostree-unverified-registry:ghcr.io/sparkrai/(bazzite-dx or bazzite-gnome-dx):latest
+  rpm-ostree rebase ostree-unverified-registry:ghcr.io/sparkrai/(bazzite-deck-dx or bazzite-deck-gnome-dx):latest
   ```
 - Reboot to complete the rebase:
   ```